I FOUND A LOST ANIMAL. WHAT SHOULD I DO TO HELP?

 - $125 for the second offense

-- Additional offenses will bring court action against the owner of the stray pet.
+- Repeated offenses may bring court action against the owner of the stray pet.

 Additional Steps to Finding Lost Pets

 It's also a good idea to notify area veterinarians and the media about lost pets.
 Post notices with a photograph of your pet on bulletin boards of local businesses, churches and other public locations.